percona/portal-doc/docs/rel-notes/february-2023.md

 ## Revamped landing page

-Following the recent release of the new [Percona website](https://www.percona.com), we're really excited to roll out our new [Percona Platform landing page](https://portal.percona.com).
+We're really excited to roll out our new [Percona Platform landing page](https://portal.percona.com), following the recent release of the new [Percona website](https://www.percona.com).

 We wanted something that aligned with the new Percona branding but took this opportunity to improve the whole user experience on the page.